autopilot-team/interview/README.md

 - Work with the same tools and technologies we use daily
 - Demonstrate your problem-solving skills in a realistic setting

-### How To Prepare
+### How To Apply

 1. Read the repository, familiarize yourself with the project.
-2. If you are comfortable and productive working with our tech stack, please proceed to our [Software Engineer JD](https://confirmed-hardhat-da1.notion.site/Software-Engineer-17e83cad2ee181169d5ae3d6033c7463).
+2. If you are comfortable/productive working with our tech stack, please proceed to our [Software Engineer JD](https://confirmed-hardhat-da1.notion.site/Software-Engineer-17e83cad2ee181169d5ae3d6033c7463).
 3. We will get back to you within 72 hours to schedule an interview if your profile matches our requirements.

 ### What To Expect

-During the interview, you'll work on implementing a mini feature end-to-end with our interviewer within 90 minutes, which might include:
+During the interview, you'll be using this interview to implement a mini feature end-to-end with our interviewer within 90 minutes, which might include:

 - Frontend component development